utsav-sth/e1039-GPU/README.md

 To clone this repository:
 - git clone git@github.com:efuchey/e1039-GPU

-The latest/most advanced version of the GPU analysis code is "online_reconstruction_3d_linear_test.cu" in "GPU_reconstruction_in_progress".
+The latest/most advanced version of the GPU analysis code is "online_reconstruction.cu" in "GPU_reconstruction_in_progress".

 System requirements:
 - At least one of the CUDA-enabled GPUs (list of CUDA-enabled GPUs: https://developer.nvidia.com/cuda-gpus).